No items found.

 • That’s it!
 They are suitable for vegetarians and vegans.
 The tablets do not contain common allergenic ingredients like lactose, magnesium stearate, artificial colors, or preservatives.

-Q. What are the advantages of Flex-Dose Tablets Over Capsules
+Q. What are the potential advantages of Flex-Dose Tablets over capsules?

 Q. What do you advise in case of a missed dose?